CebolaLab/ATAC-seq/README.md

 ## Alignment

 The processed reads should then be aligned to the reference human genome using an aligner such as [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
+This pipeline will align reads to the hg19 reference genome.
+If the user is aligning to the more recent GRCh38 release, it is recommended to remove alternative contigs otherwise reads may not map uniquely and may be assigned a low quality score.
+Suggested guidelines for preparing the GRCh38 genome are discussed in [this](https://www.biostars.org/p/342482/) tutorial.
+If the user decides to align using an aligner other than bowtie2, they are referred to [this blog post](https://www.acgt.me/?offset=1426809676847) which discusses the different alignment quality scores assigned by different aligers - this may require adjustments in downstream steps.

-Here we align to the canoncial, masked genome (excluding alternative contigs and repetitive regions), so that reads are likely to map to one unique location.
 The `local` parameter is used, since cutadapt removes adapter sequences >3bp; the `local` parameter 'soft clips' the end of reads to allow the best possible alignment, including any remaining adapter sequences (1 or 2bp).
+By using the `--no-mixed` and `--no-discordant` parameters, reads will only be aligned if both reads align successfully as a pair (this avoids the need to later remove reads which are not properly paired, which is a common post-alignment QC step).

-`bowtie2 --local -x $bt2idx/hg19.masked -1 <sample>_1.paired.fastq.gz -2 <sample>_2.paired.fastq.gz) 2> <sample>.bowtie2 | samtools view -bS - > <sample>_aligned_reads.bam`
+`bowtie2 --local --very-sensitive --no-mixed --no-discordant -x $bt2idx/hg19.masked -1 <sample>_1.paired.fastq.gz -2 <sample>_2.paired.fastq.gz) 2> <sample>.bowtie2 | samtools view -bS - > <sample>_aligned_reads.bam`

 ## Post-alignment QC